jahnf/Projecteur/README.md

 Example: `projecteur -D 04b3:310c`

-This will enable devices for _Projecteur_, but it is up to the user to make sure the device is accessible (via udev rules).
+This will enable devices within _Projecteur_ and the application will try to connect to that device if it is detected.
+It is up to the user though to make sure the device is accessible (via udev rules).

 ### Troubleshooting